mathurinm/latex/README.md

   \newtheorem{NEWENVANME}[theorem]{NEWENVNAME_DISPLAYED}
   ```

-  The `[theorem]` option allows to share counter with the existing `Theorem` environment.
+  The `[theorem]` option allows sharing counter with the existing `Theorem` environment.
-  Doing so results in the following numbering: Definition 1, Theorem 2, Proposition 3, which makes it easier to find some result in the document (in contrast to: Theorem 1, Proposition 1, Proposition 2, Definition 1, Proposition 3)
+  Doing so results in the following numbering: Definition 1, Theorem 2, Proposition 3, which makes it easier to find some results in the document (in contrast to: Theorem 1, Proposition 1, Proposition 2, Definition 1, Proposition 3)

 ## Mathematical operators